twobombs/thereminq-llama/README.md

 CPU - llama.cpp

-- has ggml-alpaca-7b-q4 included in the image with llama.cpp as the driver
+- ggml-alpaca-7b-q4 is included in the image, otherwise mount the model with -v

 docker run -v /[dowloadpath][model]/:/llama.cpp/models -it --rm twobombs/thereminq-llama